LeventKaanOguz/LeventKaanOguz.github.io/c-journey-part-1/index.md

 ### How does C++ work?

-It was really fun to use the power of GitHub Copilot and create a mermaid diagram to show how a C++ program works or created.
+It was really fun to use the power of GitHub Copilot and create a mermaid diagram to show how a C++ program works or is created.

 1. We write the C++ source code, for example below code
 ```cpp